 Report cards for states and jurisdictions, except District of Columbia, display up to 6 counties with the greatest number of live births.
 Counties are not displayed if the number of preterm births is less than 20.
 Counties are ordered alphabetically.
 Grades were assigned based on criteria described above.
-Change from previous year was assessed by comparing the 2015 county preterm birth rate to the 2014 rate.
+Change from previous year was assessed by comparing the 2016 county preterm birth rate to the 2015 rate.

-Grade Preterm birth rate range Scoring criteria А Preterm birth rate less than or equal to 8.1% Score less than or equal to 0.0 В Preterm birth rate of 8.2% to 9.2% Score greater than 0.0, but less than or equal to 1.0 С Preterm birth rate of 9.3% to 10.3% Score greater than 1.0, but less than or equal to 2.0 D Preterm birth rate of 10.4% to 11.4% Score greater than 2.0, but less than or equal to 3.0 F Preterm birth rate greater than or equal to 11.5% Score greater than 3.0
+al GRADE PRETERM BIRTH RATE RANGE SCORING CRITERIA g Α Preterm birth rate less than or equal to 8.1 percent.
+Score less than or equal to 0.0. e В Preterm birth rate of 8.2 percent to 9.2 percent.
+Score greater than 0.0, but less than or equal to 1.0. С Preterm birth rate of 9.3 percent to 10.3 percent.
+Score greater than 1.0, but less than or equal to 2.0.
+D Preterm birth rate of 10.4 percent to 11.4 percent.
+Score greater than 2.0, but less than or equal to 3.0.
+F Preterm birth rate greater than or equal to 11.5 percent.
+Score greater than 3.0.